 ** Lord Downshire's interest includes a non-beneficial interest in 310,446 ordinary shares

-The principal risks and uncertainties facing the Group are set out above.
+The principal risks and uncertainties facing the Group are set out within the performance section.

 For the purposes of their assessment of the appropriateness of the preparation of the Group's accounts on a going concern basis, the Directors have considered the current cash position and forecasts of future trading including working capital and investment requirements.